Early History

 Reverend Thomas Oliver’s U-shaped Typebar Design on a Rectangular Base

-In 1891, with Dr. Peterson’s funding, Oliver developed his second prototype alongside two machinists, one of which was Stephen Horr.
+In 1891, with Dr. Peterson’s funding, Oliver developed his second prototype alongside two machinists.
 The pivoting arc typebar design of this prototype proved unsuccessful, so Oliver continued to search for a better alternative.
 He eventually came up with the famous downstrike typebar design while he was in his study reading a book on machinery.
 He fell asleep in his chair and awoke shortly after, jumping and shouting “eureka” to his wife as he began to sketch a U-shaped typebar he saw in his dreams.
 He went to Dubuque to get old watch and clock springs to make the typebars for a prototype model.
 Thomas Oliver spent months perfecting this new downstrike mechanism.
-He officially employed Stephen Horr as a machinist in June 1892 to develop the downstrike mechanism.

 Oliver No. 1 Illustration